What Are The Different Types Of Evaluations?

 Vision/Hearing/General Health Assessments: Though most pediatricians will perform these evaluations, the school system is available to perform visual screenings, hearing tests, and physicals for children.

 Psychiatric Evaluations: A psychiatric assessment is a mental health evaluation typically performed by a psychiatrist to gather information about a child’s symptoms, the purpose being to determine whether a diagnosis is appropriate.
 The psychiatrist will obtain detailed information about a child’s history, family history, development, medical history, social history, and, depending on the age of the child, history about behaviors such as substance use.

 So, given all these options, what’s a parent to do?
 In the scenario above, Arielle’s mother decided to go back to her pediatrician and ask a few additional questions:

-The pediatrician was happy to answer these questions, and suggested that Adele seek a neuropsychological evaluation through a private clinician who could evaluate attention and reading issues.
+The pediatrician was happy to answer these questions, and suggested that Adele seek a neuropsychological evaluation for her daughter through a private clinician who could evaluate attention and reading issues.
 The evaluator ultimately diagnosed Arielle with dyslexia, but also noted that Arielle had some difficulties with fine motor skills; she recommended that an occupational therapy evaluation be conducted through Arielle’s school system.

 Parents have many options when it comes to getting a learning assessment or mental health evaluation.
 If you’re not sure which type of evaluation is necessary, ask questions—especially to the person recommending one.
 It’s important to remember that there is no one right answer; regardless of the “name” of the particular evaluation, it should provide new information about your child’s strengths and weaknesses, as well as a roadmap for his or her future success.

 Your monthly dose of the latest mental health tips and advice from the expert team at The Clay Center.Subscribe